Clareta Treger, PhD

 Welcome!

 I am a postdoctoral fellow at the Policy, Elections, and Representation Lab (PEARL) at the Munk School of Global Affairs & Public Policy, and the Department of Political Science at the University of Toronto.
-I received my PhD in Political Science from the Tel Aviv University in 2023.
+I received my PhD in Political Science from Tel Aviv University in 2023.

 Currently, I am a co-PI of the European Panel of Local Officials project, which studies the political behavior of municipal representatives in Denmark, France, Italy, Israel, Germany, Switzerland, and the United Kingdom.
 We examine affective polarization, preferences toward evidence-based policy, and attitudes toward government paternalism, among other issues related to local governance.